ottotech/weddinglist/README.md

 `python manage.py runserver 0.0.0.0:8080`

 3) You are ready to go, just go to your localhost at http://localhost/ and you will see the app running.
+To login use the following user:

+username:
+admin

+password:
+admin1234

 NOTE: